MattMS/my-thoughts/on/apps_for_people/README.md

 - Testers use it to confirm the feature has been implemented properly.

 > Given I am a group manager
-> And I am on a user profile page
+> and I am on a user profile page,
-> When I click the "add user to group" button
+> when I click the "add user to group" button,
-> Then the user becomes part of my group.
+> then the user becomes part of my group.

 The main structure of the test is "given ? when ? then ?".
 Each of those sections can include multiple states, actions and results